markcox80/data-flow/doc/ports.md

 The arguments `port1` and `port2` are the input and output ports to connect.

+All operations on a port attempt to query or change its state.
 When the state of `port1` changes, the component `component2` will be scheduled for execution.
 Similarly, when the state of `port2` changes, the component `component1` will be scheduled for execution.